-You won't need to rent a car in Paris as it is very walkable with a good public transportation system.
-The great news is that you can leave your baby car seat at home, but how do you safely get your baby from the airport to your hotel without a car seat?
+You won’t need to rent a car in Paris as it is a very walkable city with a good public transportation system.
+This means you can leave your baby car seat at home (yay!!), but how do you safely get your baby from the airport to your hotel without a car seat?
 Here are your options:

 Have you ever noticed those guys at the arrival gate holding little white cards with passenger names on them?
 Those are private transfer drivers.
 You’ll be happy to know that private transfers are not just for executive-types.
 The fares tend to be comparable to a taxi and many are baby-friendly.

-Welcome is an airport transfer service in Paris which provides airport transfers to city center.
+Welcome is a baby-friendly airport transfer service in Paris which provides airport transfers to city center.
 Prices to city center start at €35 from Orly and €60 from Charles de Gaulle.
-Welcome is baby-friendly and offers complimentary infant car seats if requested at time of your reservation.
+Welcome offers complimentary infant car seats if requested at time of your reservation.
 In addition to your airport transfer, Welcome simplifies your trip planning by offering essential products (such as local SIM-cards or mobile hot spots) and experiences (such as tours, day trips, restaurant suggestions, etc).